google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 preprocessing necessary to answer those questions.

-Some data scientists begin with a thorough check of each component of the data, fix obvious errors, and then explore through questions, some of which were created during the initial cleaning pass.
+Some data scientists begin with a thorough check of each component of the data, fix obvious errors, and then explore through questions.
+Some of these questions are created during the initial cleaning pass.

-Regardless of how you approach the analysis you will gather a few distinct types of information: single-table information, single-column information, cross-column information, and then cross-table information.
+Regardless of how you approach the analysis, you will gather a few distinct types of information: single-table information, single-column information, cross-column information, and then cross-table information.
 -->